RubenRibeiro13/typing-speed-test/README.md

 ### Adjusting Component Sizes
 To adjust the sizes of specific components, modify the preferred sizes in the constructor:
-To change the font for all components, modify the font size in the TypingSpeedTest constructor:
 ```
 setSize(500, 300); // Window
 promptLabel.setPreferredSize(new Dimension(480, 60)); // Prompt label